 Clearing your own space

-Every writer is different, so you’ll have to experiment until you find what works for you.
+Every writer is different, so you will have to experiment until you find what works for you.

-Not long ago, I met a parenting columnist who’s also the brave mother of four little boys.
-She rented cheap office space just ten minutes from her house, which seemed like a brilliant idea at the time.
-But after three months of commuting back and forth to work and trying to coordinate an awkward breast-feeding schedule, the columnist admitted her new office wasn’t so ideal.
+Not long ago, I met a parenting columnist who was also the brave mother of four little boys.
+She could not afford to rent a class A office space so picked the cheap office space just ten minutes from her house, which seemed like a brilliant idea at the time.
+But after three months of commuting back and forth to work and trying to coordinate an awkward breast-feeding schedule, the columnist admitted her new office was not so ideal.
 The clamor of family life is what kept her energized and motivated.

-If you don’t have the luxury of a spare bedroom or an attic with a desk, claim a corner of the house where you can focus on your work.
+If you do not have the luxury of a spare bedroom or an attic with a desk, claim a corner of the house where you can focus on your work.
 Use the area just for writing (or your other creative projects) and keep supplies within easy reach.
 Put up a folding screen for privacy while you work; or use it to conceal your works-in-progress.
 Creating an official space for your creative life will dignify your goals and intentions.
-You’ll find it easier to follow a routine – and harder to keep making excuses.
+You will find it easier to follow a routine – and harder to keep making excuses.

-If you don’t already have a room of your own, can you describe your ideal space – right down to the supplies you’d need?
+If you do not already have a room of your own, can you describe your ideal space – right down to the supplies you would need?
 What would you have to do to make it a reality?